mzazon/awesome-cloud-projects/gcp/e-commerce-personalization-retail-api-functions/e-commerce-personalization-retail-api-functions.md

    echo "Events Function URL: ${EVENTS_FUNCTION_URL}"
    ```

    These test events demonstrate the variety of user interactions that feed into the recommendation system.
-The Retail API uses this behavioral data to understand user preferences and improve recommendation quality over time.
+The Vertex AI Search for Commerce API uses this behavioral data to understand user preferences and improve recommendation quality over time.

 7. **Test Recommendation Generation**: